Paulogcd/portfolio_tutorial/README.md

 # Research student portfolio tutorial

 Welcome to this GitHub repository !
-Its aim is to provide a guide to building quickly a simple portfolio for students.
-For now, it covers mainly the solution offered by [quarto](https://quarto.org).
+Its aim is to provide a guide to building quickly a simple portfolio for research students.
+For now, it covers mainly the solution offered by [Quarto](https://quarto.org).

 Feel free to contact me for further questions and to report eventual problems with the code !

 ## Website guide

-All content and the structure of this tutorial can be found on the [dedicated website](https://www.paulogcd.com/portfolio_tutorial).
+All the content of this tutorial can be found on [its dedicated website](https://www.paulogcd.com/portfolio_tutorial).

 ## Structure

-It is divided in the following sessions :
+It is divided in three main chapters :

-- Basics regarding Visual Studio Code and Git
+- Basics with Git, GitHub, GitHub Desktop using Visual Studio Code,
-- Presentation of quarto
+- Presentation of Quarto,
-- How to publish your portfolio with github pages
+- How to publish your portfolio with GitHub Pages.

 ## Skills

+This tutorial does not require any prior programming experience.

-At the end of this tutorial, you will be able to :
+At the end of it, you will be able to :
-- Understand and synchronize git and github
+- Understand and synchronize Git and GitHub
 - Change quickly the appearance and structure of your portfolio
 - Publish new projects on your portfolio